CPNP-PC Recert FAQs

 Contact Hours/ Continuing Education

 Continuing education includes lectures, seminars, conferences, online education, grand rounds, etc. that you attend as a learning exercise.
 Contact hours can be earned for attending a continuing education course.
-Typically 1 contact hour is equivalent to a 60 minute educational program.
-Organizations that offer continuing education must apply to an accrediting agency to award contact hours.
 Review your recertification guide for more information about contact hours.

 Review your recertification guide to see what other options are available to you, including Professional Practice Learning (PPL), free CE resources, academic credit, and Pediatric Updates.